khred/IDSM-Tutorial-Group-5/ISDM Project.md

 			<td width="481">
 		          <p>
                     - How can we deliver an information system to develop the operation of in-house call management centre  <br />
-                    - No clue with the plan for building the new system, feel confused.<br />
+                    - No clue about the plan for building the new system, feel confused.<br />
-                    - Considering what kind of server and developing environment is suitable for the new system.  <br />
+                    - Considering what kind of server and development environment is suitable for the new system.  <br />
                     - Should we develop a user guide for first-time use? <br />
                                    </p>
 			</td>